 A standard interface through which Contractor may electronically accept the initial binding payment (via credit card, debit card, ACH or other mutually acceptable means to effectuate coverage in the Individual Exchange);

-A standard interface through which Contractor may electronically accept from the Exchange the initial binder payment (via ACH or EFT) to effectuate coverage and accept subsequent premium payment in the SHOP;
+A standard interface through which Contractor may electronically accept from the Exchange the initial binder payment (via ACH or EFT) to effectuate coverage and accept subsequent premium payment in Covered California for Small Business;

 Complete documentation and reasonable testing timelines for interfaces with the Exchange’s eligibility and enrollment system;

-A dedicated team member responsible for working with Contractor to resolve any and all issues that arise from the implementation of the Exchange;
+[Duplicative of §1.4];

 Eligibility and enrollment training for Contractor’s staff and for licensed agents and brokers;

-Joint marketing programs to support rollover to the Exchange of existing members of Contractor’s health insurance plans who are eligible for the Federal subsidies;
+Joint marketing programs to support renewal, retention and enrollment in the Exchange of existing members of Contractor’s health insurance plans who are eligible for the Federal subsidies;

-Joint marketing activities of the Exchange, Contractor and other Health Insurance Issuers designed to drive awareness and enrollment in the Exchange, with marketing plans;
+Joint marketing activities of the Exchange, Contractor and other Health Insurance Issuers designed to drive awareness and enrollment in the Exchange;

-Confidential treatment of all Contractor marketing plans and materials; and
+Confidential treatment of all Contractor marketing plans and materials consistent with Section 1.4.1; The Exchange’s annual marketing plans, including Open Enrollment Period (OEP), Special Enrollment Period (SEP) retention and renewal efforts; and

 Customer service support that will include substantially extended customer service hours during Open Enrollment Periods.

 To support the collaborative marketing and enrollment effort, Contractor shall:

-Within a reasonable time after the receipt of and determination of its compatibility with Contractor’s system, the Contractor shall prominently display the subsidy calculator on its website;
+Following the Exchange making the technology available and within a reasonable time after the receipt of notice from the Exchange about the technology, and determination of its compatibility with Contractor’s system, the Contractor shall prominently display the subsidy calculator on its website;

-Educate its agents that part of being an Exchange agent is to strive for annual recertification of the Agent and that a prospective Enrollee’s health status is irrelevant to advice provided with respect to health plan selection other than as it informs out-of- pocket calculation estimates;
+Educate its agents on QHPs offered in the Exchange, work with the Exchange to efficiently educate its agents and brokers about the Exchange’s individual and small group marketplaces and inform agents that a prospective Enrollee’s health status is irrelevant to advice provided with respect to health plan selection other than informing individuals about their estimated out-of- pocket costs;

-Work with the Exchange to efficiently educate its agents and brokers about the Exchange’s individual and small group marketplaces;

 Provide education and awareness regarding eligibility for Federal tax credits, plan offerings and benefits available through the Exchange in connection with any applicable outreach to Contractor’s existing members, as mutually agreed;

-In the event the Contractor contracts with a third party administrator for initial payment, they shall comply with the Exchange’s financial interface requirements at its own cost, including but not limited to transaction fees and chargebacks, that allows an Exchange certified entity to transfer initial premiums directly into Contractor’s account, subject to compliance with initial premium payment requirements of the Exchange that shall be processed through a third-party payment administrator.

 Cooperate with the Exchange to develop and implement an Enrollee retention plan;

-Submit to the Exchange a marketing plan in a form required by the Exchange that details the objectives of promoting new enrollment and retaining the Exchange-based enrollment part of the annual renewal process; and
+Submit to the Exchange a marketing plan at least 30 days prior to Open Enrollment that details the anticipated budget, objectives, strategy, creative messaging and ad placement promoting acquisition, retention and renewal activities.
+Marketing plans for Retention and Renewal efforts should be submitted to the Exchange at least 30 days after Open Enrollment begins.;

+Submit to the Exchange annual actualized spend amounts for OEP 30 days after OEP closes; SEP for the calendar year, 30 days after the calendar year ends; and 30 days after OEP begins for retention and renewal which the Exchange shall treat as confidential consistent with Section 1.4.1; and

 Have successfully tested interfaces with the Exchange’s eligibility and enrollment system, or be prepared to complete successful interface tests by dates established by the Exchange.